ETERNALDESTR0YER/ETERNALDESTR0YER/README.md

 > i am critical of my interests ,

-> often a quiet watcher but idm chatting,,⠀just keep in mind that i'm really awkward around unfamiliar ppl+ IM SEMI-VERBAL!!! ,
+> often a quiet watcher but idm chatting,,⠀just keep in mind thaattt i'm semi-verbal and quite awkward around ppl idrk ,

 > i'm usually off-tab, so if you want me to see your message it's better if you whisper me .